LamiaaQ/Examples/c++/Example01-HelloWorld.md

 ```

-#### Finally, we completed the setup and now we can use output function to pring our phrase.
+#### Finally, we completed the setup and now we can use output function to print our phrase.
 In c++ case, cout is the output function.

 ```git